Arraying/Arraying.de/content/posts/markword.md

   static const uintptr_t static_prototype_mask_in_place = static_prototype_mask << lock_bits;
   static const uintptr_t static_prototype_value_max = (1 << age_shift) - 1;
 ```
 It turns out, `static_prototype_mask` and `static_prototype_mask_in_place` are unused.
 The `static_prototype_max_value` in question is just all bits up to the age bits set to 1.
-Recall that the legacy bits are `AAAAVSLL`.
+Recall that the pre-JEP450 Valhalla bits are `AAAAVSTT`.
 This would generate a mask of `1111`.
 Since I moved the position of the age bits, this mask changed.
 Maybe that's why the test fails?

 Why do we do this?
 The documentation says the following about static prototypes:
 ```cpp